ekamp/Walkthroughs/UITableView.md

         }

-##Getting input from a selected row

-- Must just add a simple built in method called didSelectRowAtIndexPath

-        - (void)tableView:(UITableView *)tableView didSelectRowAtIndexPath:(NSIndexPath *)indexPath
-        {
-            NSLog(@"%d", indexPath.row); // you can see selected row number in your console;
-        }

-- Simple as that !
-Then from the indexPath.row you can determine which item in the array datasource was selected ^_^

 ##Adding in Section Headers
 - In order to add in section headers for your table you have to override the titleForHeaderInSection function
 - The following code will do so